Employers start preparing for the coronavirus vaccine with a question: Can we require it?

 Offering employees incentives to get the vaccine may be more effective, some experts say.
 David Barron, an employment lawyer with Cozen O’Connor, said clients are already looking into how they can use wellness programs to reward employees who take the coronavirus vaccine with gift cards or discounts on health insurance premiums, much as they would with getting a flu shot or following other healthful habits.

-“Most large wellness programs have those mechanisms already in place, so you’re really just piggybacking and adding a COVID vaccine in that list,” Barron said.
+“Most large wellness programs have those mechanisms already in place, so you’re really just piggybacking and adding a [coronavirus] vaccine in that list,” Barron said.

 Even small nudges could prompt employees to get the vaccine, said Lawrence Gostin, faculty director of the O’Neill Institute for National and Global Health Law at Georgetown Law School.
-A global survey he co-authored found that 61.4% of employees said they would likely get a COVID-19 vaccine if their employer recommended it.
+A global survey he co-authored found that 61.4% of employees said they would likely get a coronavirus vaccine if their employer recommended it.

 Small inducements, in some cases, may prove to be more effective than mandates, Gostin said.
 Research has shown that forcing employees to sign a form explaining why they don’t want to take a vaccine may significantly increase compliance, he said.